mmorandi/MBDyn-web/Documentation/FAQ.md

 ## Who distributes MBDyn?
 **MBDyn** is distributed in source form by the developers, through the official web site.

 MBDyn is also distributed by few package maintainers; those distributions are not directly under our control, so for any issue related to packaging, please do contact the package maintainers.
 In case of bugs spotted in those distributions, we are happy to hear about them, in case the bugs actually are in MBDyn source code, because then they can get fixed.
-However, having the bug fixed in MBDyn source code doesn't imply that those distributors will react promptly and incorporate the bugfix in a timely manner.
+However, having the bug fixed in MBDyn source code doesn't imply that those distributors will react promptly and incorporate the bug fix in a timely manner.
 In those cases, again, please don't complain to us.

 Known software distributions that include **MBDyn** are listed below; if you know of distributions that include **MBDyn** and that are not listed here,